 - Commercial sector energy intensity varies with technology improvements

 - Energy use continues to shift from personal computing equipment to networked computing

 - Efficiency gains for advanced technologies reduce commercial energy consumption growth

-- Renewable energy fuels most additions to commercial distributed generation capacity
+- Renewable technologies drive more additions to distributed generation capacity